farhat-lab/gentb-site/README.md

 ![homepage screenshot](screen-shots/genTB-home.png?raw=true "genTB Homepage")

+### Predict

+This pages requires the user to be logged in.

 ### Share

 A basic view/template combination.
 The template includes embedded [Dataverse Widgets](http://datascience.iq.harvard.edu/blog/dataverse-40-theme-widgets) in the form of javascript snippets